 Figure 2.4 – Circuit diagram of the control board

+To allow for the high currents needed to charge and discharge the test battery, the push pull stage of Q3 and Q4 as well as the resistor bank, R15 and R7, is repeated in parallel giving six parallel branches.
+The resistors R15 and R7 give some direct negative feedback of the current in the output power device to the gate drive of each device, and ensure the branches operate in parallel, sharing the battery current.

+The parallel push-pull output stages are mounted on a large heat sink with a cooling fan to ensure good heat dissipation and close thermal coupling of the devices.
+The rest of the control circuit is contained within the control board, where low currents and low dissipation do not present a problem.
+The control board is powered by the secondary power supply, as lower voltages are required by the control electronics, and this provides power supply decoupling between the control and power circuits.

 Programmable voltage limiter board

-As the upper and lower voltage limits were required to change at various points during a test cycle, a variable voltage limiter circuit was needed to ensure that the battery was protected from overvoltage during longer low rate charge cycles whilst allowing higher voltages during high rate microcycles.
-A linear current limiter was designed so that the current would limit if the voltage moved out of the acceptable range of the batteries safe operation.
-This circuit, shown in figure 2.5, was based around a series of operational amplifiers, and compares the instantaneous battery voltage with the reference voltage values set as the upper and lower voltage limits by the software and via the DAQmx routine in the LabVIEW control software and a ‘USB6009’ USB coupled ADC / DAC hardware module.
+As the upper and lower voltage limits were required to change at various points during a test cycle, a variable voltage limiter circuit was needed.
+This ensured that the battery was protected from overvoltage during longer low rate charge cycles whilst allowing higher voltages during high rate microcycles.
+A linear current limiter was designed by Dr James Green so that the current would limit if the voltage moved out of the acceptable range of the batteries’ safe operation.

-The inputs to this circuit are the battery current demand, actual battery voltage, and the current upper and lower voltage limit values outputted by the software via the USB6009.
-The circuit shown in figure 2.5 compares the battery voltage limit with the upper and lower voltage limits and controls the current demand, Id, applied to the power stage and hence to the battery.